softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ## Architecture and Design

 ### Logical Architecture
-The software that have been developed follows the MVC (Model-View-Controller) architectural pattern by structuring the system into three logical parts that interact with each other.
+The software that has been developed follows the MVC (Model-View-Controller) architectural pattern by structuring the system into three logical parts that interact with each other.

 ![package_diagram](images/package_diagram.png)

 ### Physical Architecture

-Our projected is fully developed using Flutter - an emerging framework for mobile development that supprots both iOS and Android combined with ESOF's backend.
+Our project was fully developed using Flutter - an emerging framework for mobile development that supports both iOS and Android combined with open-cx backend.

 #### Component Diagram
 ![component_diagram](images/Component.vpd.png)